 Demolition and Debris Removal

 A Debris and Ash Removal (DAR) Plan will be required before demolishing any partially damaged structures, unless Right of Entry has been granted to the County to allow clean-up by the designated State and/or Federal agency.
 Where a private clean-up is being conducted, a qualified consultant shall prepare an application for review and approval by the County.
 All debris must be removed from the property and disposed of in accordance with all applicable County, State and Federal requirements and deadlines, and shall be equivalent to any public clean-up programs being implemented.
-Properties where debris is not removed by the deadline may be deemed a nuisance and appropriate enforcement action may be taken by the County, regardless of the deferral of code compliance efforts for fire-damaged properties referred to above.
+Properties where debris is not removed by the deadline may be deemed a nuisance and appropriate enforcement action may be taken by the County in accordance with Chapter 8.80 of the County Code, regardless of the deferral of code compliance efforts for fire-damaged properties referred to above.

 Erosion Control Permits (ECPs)

 During times of a declared local emergency, vineyards and graded work sites may be closed due to mandatory or advisory evacuations.
 Disasters may also cause extensive damage to graded areas such as new or replanted vineyards, which can impair the implementation of requirements under approved ECPs.
 At the same time, County staff and resources may be diverted to more urgent watershed priorities.
-The Director of PBES shall temporarily suspend the requirement for winterization inspections during the duration of any declared local emergency within areas impacted by the disaster.Due to the high flammability of straw mulch, which is required for erosion control on vineyards with slopes greater than five percent (5), vineyard owners may delay the application of straw mulch until November 15, subject to the following:
+The Director of PBES shall temporarily suspend the requirement for winterization inspections County-wide during the duration of any declared local emergency.

+Due to the high flammability of straw mulch, which is required for erosion control on vineyards with slopes greater than five percent (5%), vineyard owners may delay the application of straw mulch until December 15, subject to the following:

 Continued adherence through the winter shut down period (October 15 – April 15) to all of the requirements of Section 18.108.135 of the County Code regarding erosion control measure operation and maintenance.